 A signed copy of the licence will be returned to the applicant and a copy forwarded to the nominated accredited contractor.

-Should the request for a vehicle crossing be denied we will contact you to explain the reason why and discuss the matter further.
+If your request for a vehicle crossing is denied we will contact you to explain the reason why and discuss the matter further.